 Don't talk to strangers.
 Some free texting and gaming apps permit members to connect with other members even if they aren't “friends.”
 Emphasize that exchanging text messages with someone they don’t know is the same as talking with a stranger.
 Often kids don't view texting and talking in the same light.

 Guard personal information.
-Avoid posting personal information in chat rooms and public forums.
+Avoid posting personal information in public forums.
 Never share the following: